 Vaccines are medications that are used to make people immune to certain diseases.
 They contain the bacteria or virus, or parts of the bacteria or virus, that cause illness and disease.

 Image Credit: Billion Photos/Shutterstock.com

 The bacteria or virus is included in the vaccine so that the immune system can be taught to recognize and produce antibodies against it if a person is exposed to it naturally, without the person ever experiencing any symptoms of illness or disease.

-There are four main types of vaccines that act in different ways:
+The main types of vaccines that act in different ways are:

 There is a risk of side effects with all vaccines, but some are less likely to cause side effects than others.

 Live-attenuated vaccines inject a live version of the germ or virus that causes a disease into the body.
 Although the germ is a live specimen, it is a weakened version that does not cause any symptoms of infection as it is unable to reproduce once it is in the body.

 Live-attenuated vaccines can be made to create immunity against viruses or bacteria, but they are more commonly used for viruses.

 This type of vaccine works by allowing a virus or germ to reproduce enough for the body to make memory B-cells, which are a type of cell that can recognize and remember a virus and generate an immune response against it for many years after their initial response.

 Live-attenuated vaccines trigger an immune response that is similar to what would occur during a natural infection, but the person is not able to pass on the virus to other people and will not become ill with the disease the virus causes.